oauth2-proxy/oauth2-proxy/docs/docs/configuration/providers/ms_entra_id.md

 ## Configure provider
 The provider is OIDC-compliant, so all the OIDC parameters are honored.
 Additional provider-specific configuration parameters are:
 * `entra-id-skip-groups-from-graph` - never read groups from Graph API, even when the ID token indicates that there's a group overage.
 Set if you expect group overage in some cases, but still don't want to assign wide `GroupMember.Read.All`.
 Defaults to `false`.
 If you don't need groups, consider skipping the `groups` claim in the app registration.
-* `entra-id-allowed-tenant` - specify an allowed tenant to be authenticated when using multi-tenant app, can be specified multiple times.
-By default all tenants are allowed.
-Doesn't have effect when using single-tenant app.
+* `entra-id-allowed-tenant` - specify an allowed tenant.
+Use with multi-tenant apps, when incoming tokens are issued by different issuers.
+When not specified, all tenants are allowed.
+Redundant for single-tenant apps.

 ### Scope
 For Azure-only apps (multi-tenant and single-tenant), the only required OAuth scope is `openid`: